Kim Wexler: Season 4

-Following Chuck's suicide, Kim tries without success to break Jimmy out of his despondent mood.
+After Chuck commits suicide by burning down his house, Kim tries without success to break Jimmy out of his despondent mood.
 Howard tells Jimmy and Kim he thinks that his decision to force Chuck's retirement from HHM after their malpractice insurance rates rose led to Chuck's death.
 Jimmy conceals his role in causing the rate increase, allows Howard to shoulder the blame, and regains his usual happy-go-lucky demeanor.
-Unaware of Jimmy's actions, Kim later berates Howard for mistreating Jimmy.
-Kim works on Mesa Verde's rapid regional expansion, but is increasingly bored with banking law, so she begins taking pro bono criminal defense cases, which she finds more interesting and satisfying.
-After she is reprimanded by Paige for putting her pro bono work ahead of Mesa Verde's, Kim persuades Schweikart & Cokely to hire her as a partner to manage a new banking division, which enables her to handle the Mesa Verde work while continuing to devote time and effort to criminal defense cases.
+Unaware of Jimmy's actions, Kim berates Howard for mistreating Jimmy.
+Kim works on Mesa Verde's rapid regional expansion, but is increasingly bored with banking law, so she begins taking pro bono criminal defense cases, which she finds more satisfying.
+After she is reprimanded by Paige for putting her pro bono work ahead of Mesa Verde's, Kim persuades Schweikart to hire her as a partner to manage a new banking division at Schweikart & Cokely, which enables her to handle both Mesa Verde work and pro bono criminal defense cases.

-With her career becoming more successful, Kim becomes more distant from Jimmy, who works a boring job as a cellular phone store manager while he serves out the suspension of his law license.
+With her career becoming more successful, Kim becomes distant from Jimmy, who works a boring job as a cellular phone store manager while he serves the suspension of his law license.
 By 2004, Jimmy has a lucrative side business reselling prepaid cellular phones on the street under the alias Saul Goodman, and hires Huell Babineaux as his bodyguard.
-Huell has a run-in with a police officer, who arrests him, and Jimmy convinces Kim to defend Huell to keep him from receiving a prison sentence.
+When Huell is arrested for assaulting a plainclothes police officer, Jimmy convinces Kim to defend Huell to keep him from receiving a prison sentence.
 Finding it impossible to convince the prosecuting attorney to enter into a plea bargain, Kim and Jimmy run a con to fake a show of support for Huell in his hometown.
-They keep Huell out of prison, and then engage in a con that enables Kim to replace approved plans for a Mesa Verde branch in Lubbock, Texas with plans for a larger building, saving time and expense by bypassing the city zoning, planning, and building permit approval processes.
-After his suspension is over, Kim helps Jimmy win reinstatement to the bar by faking remorse for Chuck's death.
-He promises to do justice to the McGill name, but after winning reinstatement shocks Kim by announcing that he does not intend to practice under his own name.
+They keep Huell out of prison, then engage in a con that enables Kim to replace plans for a Mesa Verde branch in Lubbock, Texas with plans for a larger building, saving time and expense by bypassing the city's approval processes.
+After his suspension ends, Kim helps Jimmy win reinstatement to the bar by faking remorse for Chuck's death.
+He promises to do justice to the McGill name, but after winning his bar association appeal he shocks Kim by announcing that he does not intend to practice under his own name.
 As Kim questions Jimmy about his plan, he tells her "S'all good, man!" and gives her his trademark finger gun gesture as he walks off.